iomedhealth/OMOPAnalyticsGuide/docs/data_analysis/package_reference/cohortconstructor.md

 ---

 # CohortConstructor
+{: .no_toc}

 This document provides a comprehensive guide to using the `CohortConstructor` R package, designed to take you from a beginner to an expert user.
 We will cover everything from basic setup to advanced cohort manipulation and performance benchmarking.

+1. TOC
+{:toc}

 ## 1. Overview